RuneSpokeAdmin/cci-challenge/WRITEUP.md

 None of this worked first try.
 These are the four things that broke, in case you're building something similar and hit the same walls.
-These were all discovered and diagnosable through the CircleCI stack trace presented in the live Pipeline runs.

 **Python couldn't find the app module.** pytest died instantly with `ModuleNotFoundError: No module named 'app'`.
 It ran fine locally but not in CI,